Who is eligible to apply for national and international fellowships and what are some typical selection criteria?

 Many national and international fellowships require that a student receive an institutional nomination from his or her college or university before he or she can apply to compete.
 These fellowships either limit the number of applicants a school can nominate, or they wish the school to carefully choose the students best suited to the given award.
 To be considered for an institutional nomination, an Elon student or graduate should submit a complete draft of the application (typically including drafted letters of recommendation) by the draft deadline listed in the university’s deadline schedule.
 All applications submitted by the deadline will be reviewed by the National Fellowships Advisory Committee, a group of faculty and staff from different areas of the university, which will select Elon University’s nominees.

-Students who are nominated will continue to work with Dr. Janet Myers, Director of National and International Fellowships, and Sarah Lentz, Associate Director of National and International Fellowships, to complete the application process.
+Students who are nominated will continue to work with Dr. Ann Cahill, Director of National and International Fellowships, and Nicole Galante, Assistant Director of National and International Fellowships, to complete the application process.

 Please note that if a fellowship requires nomination, students must meet the internal deadlines (generally well in advance of the national deadlines) in order to be considered for the fellowship.